-Fort Portal Farmers’ Expo was a food and agricultural exhibition organised by Tooro Botanical Gardens (TBG) in collaboration with Countryside Environmental Conservation-Uganda (CECO-Uganda) and other partners, which took place from 4th – 9th September, 2017.
+Fort Portal Farmers’ Expo was a food and agricultural exhibition organised by Countryside Environmental Conservation-Uganda (CECO-Uganda) with support from Tooro Botanical Gardens (TBG)and other partners, which took place from 4th – 9th September, 2017.
 The event brought together farmers, agricultural entrepreneurs, researchers, finance institutions, small scale food processors and distributors, the media, and communities to showcase innovations in food and agricultural practices.

 An exhibitor presents the improvements he has made to his produce after attending a BigPicnic event in June.
 Photo credit: Kakaire Rajab